theaussiepom/kiosk-retropie/docs/architecture.md

 ## LED behavior and MQTT bridge

-LED control is done by writing to sysfs via `ledctl.sh`.
+LED control is done by writing to sysfs (the Linux kernel device filesystem) via `ledctl.sh`.

 If enabled, `retro-ha-led-mqtt.service` subscribes to MQTT topics (default prefix `retro-ha`) and calls `ledctl.sh` to toggle ACT/PWR LEDs.

-It also publishes retained state topics for Home Assistant UI.
+It publishes retained state topics (MQTT “retained messages”) for Home Assistant UI and periodically polls sysfs so Home Assistant also reflects LED changes made outside MQTT.

+## Screen brightness and MQTT bridge

+Screen brightness control is done by writing to sysfs via `/sys/class/backlight/<device>/brightness`.

+If enabled, `retro-ha-screen-brightness-mqtt.service` subscribes to a brightness percent command topic (default prefix `retro-ha`), writes the corresponding raw sysfs value, and publishes retained state.

+It also periodically polls sysfs so Home Assistant reflects brightness changes made outside MQTT.

 ## Observability and debugging

-- Journald is the primary log sink.
+- Journald (systemd’s logging) is the primary log sink.
 - Most issues can be diagnosed with:

 ```bash